Invulu/organic-widgets/README.txt

 == Changelog ==

 = 1.0.3 =
+* Add support for One Click Demo Import
 * Added fixed background position option to Hero Widget
 * Break customize url function out into static method and add to page template
 * Minor updates to content